This guest piece was written by Sean Wheeler, author, survivor, and advocate. 6 Minute Read.

-At 7 years old or so, I was groomed with adult porn, then child porn, and then I was used in it.
+At seven years old or so, I was groomed with adult porn, then child sexual abuse material (CSAM), and then I was used in it.

 Still, I remember thinking, “Tell that to a 7-year-old me.”
 No demand, no production.
 Why don’t people get that?